emmanueletti/spacestagram/README.md

 - User can see a loading screen while they wait for the data from NASA's API
 - Users can like and unlike an image
 - Users can click a button to navigate back to the top of the pages
-- Users can get a quote for a framed fine art print of each image
+- Users can get a quote for a framed fine art print of an image (but not video)

 ### Dependencies